THE MUD HOME

 Fat lintels are easier than arches.

 My windows were a disaster from start to finish, which is why I didn't put up photos.
-One thing I can say is, however badly you mess up, there's always a solution.
+One thing I can say is, however badly you mess up, there usually seems to be a solution.

 1. Making moulds is the best way to ensure your windows stay in shape.
 Bear in mind that as you tamp your bags, they are rammed up hard against frames, and will bend or warp them unless the frame is incredibly thick.